 - Citations that disappear when the model paraphrases or summarizes.

 Neither is acceptable when the answer is part of a regulated workflow.
-The fix is source-receipt-on-retrieval, not source-receipt-on-render.
-The substrate captures which document, which version, which section grounded the answer, and the citation is rendered from that capture rather than reconstructed afterward.
+The fix is source receipts captured at retrieval, not citations reconstructed after the answer.
+The substrate captures which document, which version, which section grounded the answer, and the citation is generated from that capture rather than reconstructed afterward.

 4. Audit trails that are not audit trails